Electronic Filing System (EFS) Summary of Filing Procedures

 Springfield.
 The address is

 on your tax forms.
-On the flipside, do not send your SLA document
+On the flipside, do not send your SLAI document

 filings or stamping fee payments to the Department of Insurance!